ArOhBeK/Ergo-Context/README.md

 This is the main document you should read first.
 It includes:

-- Links to core references (LangSpec, tutorials, examples, whitepaper)
+- Links + local/offline paths to core references (LangSpec, tutorials, examples, whitepaper) via `./local_files/`
 - Overview of the eUTXO model on Ergo
 - How boxes, registers (R4–R9), tokens, and scripts fit together
 - Secure contract patterns (Commit–Reveal, perpetual token boxes, multi-stage flows, etc.)
 - Known ErgoScript issues and common pitfalls
 - Guidelines for safe state transitions
 - High-level rules for how contracts should be designed and audited

+Core reference files are mirrored under `local_files/` so air-gapped or localized LLM setups can load the same source material without internet access.
+In `context.json`, `context.yaml`, and `context.toml`, use `core_references_local` for offline paths.

 **How to use it (developers):**